KettelBear/ex_clash/README.md

 * HTTP functions are available to make your own API requests.
 Just use `ExClash.HTTP.get/2` which will handle auth, the url, and query params for you.
+* Not sure if feature; this library is not going to tell you if you got a parameter wrong in your `Keyword` list.
+It'll just forward it along to `Req` to consume, who will just attach it as a query param and Supercell's API will ignore it. 🤷

 ## Usage